istedman/A600Reborn/README.md

 # A600Reborn

-Amiga A600 schematics recpatured in KiCad and a new PCB design from them.
+Amiga A600 schematics recaptured in KiCad and a new PCB design created from them.
 There are currently two branches, Base version and S-Video version.

 Schematics and baseline PCB captured by Mick @ EAB.
 Checked and updated by myself.